bearstech/pussh/README.md

 Pussh has been an internal tool at Bearstech since roughly 2008.
 It started with 4 or 5 lines of shell and quickly evolved to its current form.
-It's still heavily used on a 350+ cluster server, and most of the time reach all of its targets in a few seconds.
+It's still heavily used on a 500+ cluster server, and most of the time reach all of its targets in about 10 seconds.
 It is coupled to a cloud management solution to generate a useful list of hosts from very simple descriptions.

 Limitations
 -----------

-* Remote's stdout and stderr ends mixed up in the same stdout stream in the end.
-Any help to circumvent this is welcome.
+* Remote's stdout and stderr ends mixed up in the same stdout stream.
 * There is no way to use the remote exit status.